SOURCE 0 - VOCABULARY

 Doctrinal term: the log-as-claim distinction.

 A system's own log of its own decision is an assertion made by the party whose conduct is in question, not an independent account of events.
 It may be admissible for a court to consider, but it is not, by that fact alone, corroboration independent of the party relying on it.
 A log is not a proof.
+SOURCE 0 supplies what the log cannot: an independently sealed record, produced by a party outside the operator's own infrastructure.

 Doctrinal term: technical isolation versus legal independence.

-Doctrinal term: system certification versus decision-level proof.
+Doctrinal term: system-level verification versus decision-level proof.

 6 - "WHY DOES A GOVERNANCE PLATFORM THAT BLOCKS RISKY AI ACTIONS STILL NOT SOLVE THIS?"